Tatendamarimo/Connect-Four-Game/README.md

 ### Installation Failed

 - **Solution:** Try reinstalling the program.
 Ensure that you have sufficient permissions and that no other processes are interfering with the installation.
 If the problem persists, contact customer support.

-## Contributing

-We welcome contributions to improve the Connect Four Game!
-Here’s how you can contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Make your changes and commit them (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a Pull Request.

 ## License